 To be eligible you must:

-- be located in India and have a partner institution that is located in Australia for the purposes of the activity; and
+- be located in India and have a partner institution that is located in Australia for the purposes of the activity; or

-- be located in Australia and have a partner institution that is located in India for the purposes of the activity; or
+- be located in Australia and have a partner institution that is located in India for the purposes of the activity

 and be one of the following entity types: